akshpatel24/Product-Management-System/README.md

 The UI depends on token (if no token → show nothing / error, if token → fetch list).

 The data fetching should re-run if token changes (e.g., user logs in, logs out, or refreshes token).

+August 18th:
+Today, I fixed how my app handles tokens and redirects.
+I made sure that if I’m logged in, I only get sent to /ProductManagement if I’m not already there, and if I’m not logged in, I only get sent to the login page if I’m somewhere else.
+I added <html> and <body> tags so Next.js doesn’t give errors and used a loading state to avoid flickering when checking the token.
+In the ProductManagement page, I set up a useEffect to get the token from localStorage or sessionStorage and then call fetchProduct() only if the token exists.
+This way, my product data loads correctly, and the page doesn’t keep redirecting or reloading unnecessarily.